Michaelis (dictionary)

 Michaelis is a brand of dictionaries of the Portuguese language published in Brazil by Melhoramentos.
 Under this brand are also books about the grammar of a variety of foreign languages.
 The first Michaelis dictionary was created by the end of the 19th century by the German lexicographer Henriette Michaelis in a partnership with her sister Carolina Michaelis de Vasconcelos.

-The dictionary has versions in Portuguese, English, Spanish, Italian, French, German and Japanese.
+The dictionary has versions in Portuguese, English, Spanish, Italian, French, German, and Japanese.

-Controversy

-In July 2015, an online petition by the LGBT community was created demanding the dictionary to review the definition of "marriage".
-The definition was, among others, a "legitimate union between man and woman".
-The petition requested that the word "people" were used instead of "man" and "woman".
-The petition got more than three thousand endorsements.
-The director of Melhoramentos made the requested changes.